WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure2.md

 slow down.

 In an Actor Model system, actors communicate with each other by sending messages.
-Therefore, the `TCPSink` needs to send messages to other Wallaroo actors to tell the other actors to stop work.
+Therefore, to tell the other actors about the TCP connection slowdown, the `TCPSink` needs to send messages to other Wallaroo actors.
 If all actors in the system are told to stop, then Wallaroo as a whole can act as if a big finger reached into the system and pressed a "PAUSE" button.